Apteco/HelperScripts/scripts/connect/trigger-import-and-build/README.md

 ## 📝 Notes

 - You can get the Data Source and System Definition IDs from the URL inside Connect, these won't change.
+- You can get the table mapping Id from inside the connect app e.g. www.myorbitinstance.com/Connect/data-mappings/customer-data/{id}
-- Data import and system build operations are performed **sequentially**.
+- All import and system build operations are performed **sequentially**.
 - Errors during import or build do not halt the script, but failures are clearly indicated.
 - Ensure that both the login and API base URLs are reachable from your environment.